 This course offers the unique opportunity to conduct field research on the practice and efficacy of Morita Therapy as it is applied in a variety of outpatient, hospital, and residential treatment settings.
 The major component of the course may be a study abroad whereby students will participate in small group meetings with, and attend lectures by major Morita educators, researchers, and practitioners.
 This is a rare opportunity for students to learn first-hand from the leading Moritists.
 Current study abroad sites include Japan, Canada, Australia, the United Kingdom, and Russia.
-One of the required courses for the Morita Therapy Certificate Program.
-Prerequisite: Instructor consent.
+Prerequisites: Instructor consent.